ringwormGO-organization/ringOS/Documentation.md

 ### Software you need
 1. [Qemu recommended](#install-qemu) or [Virtual Box, VmWare](#running-in-virtual-box-or-vmware)
-2. WSL or Linux (recommended)
+2. WSL/WSL2 (If developing on Windows) or Linux (recommended)

 ### Type of release for running in Qemu
-Download zip file of Qemu release (example: https://github.com/Andrej123456789/ringOS/releases/tag/Beta11_Qemu).
+Download a Zip file of Qemu release (example: https://github.com/Andrej123456789/ringOS/releases/tag/Beta11_Qemu).

-Otherwise, you can download some branches, [stable release](https://github.com/ringwormGO-organization/ringOS/tree/ringOS-stable1) or clone entire repo and found files which you need.
+Otherwise, you can download your chosen branch, [stable release](https://github.com/ringwormGO-organization/ringOS/tree/ringOS-stable1) or clone the entire repo and find the files you need.

 ### Compiling
-Unzip zip file and navigate folder to your Terminal (Linux) or WSL on Windows (`cd`).
+Unzip the downloaded Zip folder and navigate to the contents in your Terminal (Linux) or using WSL/WSL2 on Windows ('cd')

-This commands is for Linux based distros and WSL.
+The following commands work on Debian-based (ex.
+Ubuntu) Linux distros and within WSL/WSL2 on Windows.
+Users of non-Debian distros will need to locate the correct packages for their chosen operating system.

-If you first time running WSL or Linux installation, follow these steps:
+If this is your first time attemtping to to compile ringOS, you will need to run the following commands in your Terminal (Linux) or using WSL/WSL2 on Windows:

 `sudo apt update`